Policy & Systems Change

 You can download the Executive Summary here

-All Our Kin's NYC Reccomendations for Building A Sustainable Child Care System
+All Our Kin's NYC Recommendations for Building A Sustainable Child Care System

 The COVID-19 pandemic has put in stark relief New York City’s long-standing child care crisis.
 Workforce recruitment and retention challenges have plagued the industry for years, and recent staff shortages, lost wages, and closures have forced underpaid educators to turn to other professions.
 Today, as families face increasing difficulty finding child care, our economic recovery depends on the availability of accessible, high-quality child care options - as do the futures of our youngest children, whose providers continue to offer high-quality learning experiences with few resources.